 The following post is written by Brian So, an insurance advisor and blogger at briansoinsurance.com.

-Since my last post generated a lot of interesting discussion on which account to hold US stocks and ETFs, I’ll follow it up with a post on the impact of withholding taxes of holding international (non US) dividend stocks in different accounts.
+Since my last post generated a lot of interesting discussions on which account to hold US stocks and ETFs, I’ll follow it up with a post on the impact of withholding taxes of holding (non-US) international dividend stocks in different accounts.

 Canada does not just have tax treaties with the US with respect to dividends paid to Canadians from US stocks.
 We also have tax treaties with 89 other countries in force and treaties signed but not in force with about a dozen other countries.

 What this means is that dividends received from shares of companies in these countries will also be subject to withholding tax, depending on which account you hold these shares in.
 You would be able to claim the foreign tax credit (FTC) to recover the amount withheld, but only in non-registered accounts.

 By far the most common amount withheld is 15% of the gross dividend paid out, although there are a few exceptions, most notably India (25%).
 The rest of this post will describe the impact of the withholding tax on dividends paid by countries that have tax treaties with Canada.
 Where ETFs are mentioned, the same rules apply to mutual funds.

 (The letters C through F in each section, apply to Tables 1 and 2 below)

 The most direct way to get exposure to the international market is through their own stock exchanges, such as the London Stock Exchange or the Shanghai Stock Exchange.
 In a non-registered account, dividends paid to Canadians from these international companies will have a portion withheld which can be claimed back with the FTC.

 In a RRSP, the withholding tax will be waived since it is an account for retirement savings, so you will receive the full amount of the dividend.
 The withholding tax is not waived for a TFSA since it is not an account specifically for retirement.